ericchiang/blog/content/post/cgo.md

 What's a little shared memory between friends?

-As someone who works a lot with operating systems, there are many scenario that require loading C libraries.
+As someone who works a lot with operating systems, there are many scenarios that require loading C libraries.
 Plugins that use [shared libraries](https://github.com/google/go-pkcs11), low-level [device APIs](https://github.com/go-piv/piv-go), random [Linux utilities](https://github.com/google/go-tspi).
 Despite modern options for interprocess communication, sometimes you get a header file and a shared object and have to run with it.

 This post covers [cgo](https://pkg.go.dev/cmd/cgo), Go's C interoperability layer.